Learn more about Adderall, what are its uses, what are the side effects, and what are the signs of addictions when misused.

 - Decision-making2

-Adderall has a similar effect for the treatment of narcolepsy and other sleep disorders, as it improves the individual’s level of alertness, therefore limiting the lethargy associated with their disorders.
+With improvement in these areas, the symptoms of ADHD are lessened, leading to an improvement in everyday functioning.
+Furthermore, Adderall has a similar effect in the treatment of narcolepsy and other sleep disorders, as it improves the individual’s level of alertness, therefore limiting the lethargy associated with those disorders.

 Side Effects of Adderall